Tropical Plant and Soil Sciences

 This option prepares students to produce, manage, and market plants grown as crops or in landscapes.
 The aim is to enable graduates to perform competitively in their chosen profession and to have a sufficiently broad educational background to take advantage of the opportunities afforded by changing situations.

-Students selecting this option need to take BOT 101 and 101L (or their equivalent) or BIOL 172 and 172L (or their equivalent) and CHEM 161 and 161L and 162 and 162L or BIOC 341 (or their equivalent) to fulfill part of the Natural Science requirement of the UH Manoa core.
+Students selecting this option need to take MATH 140 or NREM 203, BOT 101/101L, and CHEM 161/161L and 162/162L to fulfill the Natural Science requirement of the UH Manoa core.
 These courses are considered prerequisite to upper division courses in the major.

 Major Courses (Option in Plant Production and Management)

-The student must take 18 credits from following supporting courses for this option:
+The student must take 5 courses from the following supporting courses for this option:

 Elective Courses (variable number of elective credits and other courses approved by the undergraduate advisor)

 While students may choose from the array of courses offered at UH Manoa, an advising list of courses will be available to assist students in selecting courses that prepare students for a career in horticultural crop production and management.

 The advising list includes courses in botany, chemistry, biology, physics, geography, business, and courses in other departments; PEPS, MBBE, NREM, and HWST.
 Undergraduate advisors will assist students considering enrollment in graduate school in the selection of appropriate courses.

 The environmental soil science option will prepare students to effectively manage soil for the production of agricultural commodities and preserve this important natural resource for the benefit of man and the protection of the environment.